tommeier/bash-publish_to/README.md

 ## Requirements

- * git wtf - http://github.com/michaelklishin/git-wtf/ - Clearer display of state on remote and local branches
+ * git wtf - Install via the maintained brew recipe : brew install willgit

 ## To Do
  * Add exception catching for when a conflict occurs.